Decodo/Scrapy/README.md

 When project directory is setup, you can now download our test spider code:

 1. Make sure to open the exact location in your project folder using `cd .\yourprojectname\yourprojectname\spiders\`
-2. To download our example script, run command `curl https://raw.githubusercontent.com/Smartproxy/Scrapy/master/smartproxy_spider.py > smartproxy_spider.py`
+2. To download our example script, run command `curl https://raw.githubusercontent.com/Decodoroxy/Scrapy/master/Decodoroxy_spider.py > Decodoroxy_spider.py`
-3. Open the `smartproxy_spider.py` file and enter your Endpoint, Port as well as replace the Username, Password with your proxy authentication credentials.
+3. Open the `decodoroxy_spider.py` file and enter your Endpoint, Port as well as replace the Username, Password with your proxy authentication credentials.
-4. Run the script using `scrapy crawl smartproxy` command.
+4. Run the script using `scrapy crawl Decodoroxy` command.
 <img src="https://i.imgur.com/fkgr0ep.png" alt="running scrapy crawl script in anaconda prompt">

-Note that the code may not run if the `smartproxy_spider.py` file is in the wrong directory.
+Note that the code may not run if the `Decodoroxy_spider.py` file is in the wrong directory.

 ### How to check if it works?